 Mostly pale grey with pale brown triangular patch from cell spot to costa.

-Manduca: Slaty grey area between inner and outer pm lines; upper half of outer pm line straight to slightly concave;
+Manduca: Slaty grey area between inner and outer pm lines; upper half of outer pm line concave;

 inner pm line obtusely angled near its midpoint; subterminal line black, thick near anal angle; five or six